OpenVidu/openvidu.io-docs/docs/openvidu-pro/deployment/upgrading.md

     padding-left: 20px;
     padding-right: 20px;
     ">
       Unfortunately upgrading OpenVidu Pro to <strong>2.13.0</strong> from any past version will require you to completely wipe out your past version, as the installation procedure has completely changed to a Docker deployment.
-If you are going to install 2.13.0 in the same machine, make sure to backup any data you want to keep and uninstall all of OpenVidu services before installing 2.13.0.
+If you are going to install 2.13.0 in the same machine, make sure to [backup the data]() you want to keep and uninstall all of OpenVidu services before installing 2.13.0.
 Good news is that from this point in time, upgrading or downgrading versions will be extremely quick and easy!
 </div>
 </div>